ChrisplayzYT/WiiShopChannel-RecommendedTitles-customsystem/README.md

 </h2>

 <br><br><br>
- Wii Shop Channel Custom Recommended Titles System made by ChrisplayzYT/BLOX.
+ Wii Shop Channel Custom Recommended Titles System made by ChrisplayzWii.
  <br>
 All Rights Reserved to Nintendo/Opera for the built in code "new wiiShop(), "new wiiSound()", and DreamWeaver for MM_preloadImages(); used by Acer Cloud/Nintendo, 2006.